croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Debugs complex defects, able to capture root cause (not just symptoms)"
         - "Identifies areas of testing within the business that can be improved and suggests improvements"
         - "Always looks to apply better techniques to test and to save on manual effort"
-        - "Have an in depth understanding of all the products within Bright"
+        - "Have an in depth understanding of all the products within Croner-i"
         - "Understand CI pipelines"
         - "Seek support to resolve issues any CI issues which would impact your release"
       - level: 4